We engineer in these industry sectors

 To read more on mitigation through vibration control, click here.

 At the advent of the wind turbine, gear meshing noise emanated from the aerofoil blades.
-The near flat surfaces of the blades acted a diaphragms of loudspeakers.
+The near flat surfaces of the blades acted as loudspeakers.
 And the gear meshing noise was heard miles away.

 Our priority lies with tackling the source of the noise.
 Which is the most effective way to mitigate and reduce noise from the vibration source.